lderr4/big-data-linguistics/README.md

 #### 7. PostgreSQL Container
 The local Postgres container is used only as a development environment for web application development and for analytical querying.
 #### 8. Backend Container (FastAPI)
-FastAPI is used inside a Python container for the backend to query to query postgres.
+FastAPI is used inside a Python container for the backend to query Postgres.
 [Here is the code](https://github.com/lderr4/big-data-linguistics/tree/master/web_app/backend).
 #### 9. Frontend Container (Streamlit)
 Streamlit is used inside a Python container for the frontend interface.
 [Here is the code](https://github.com/lderr4/big-data-linguistics/tree/master/web_app/frontend).
 #### 10. Analytical Queries (DBeaver)
 DBeaver connects to the local postgres database for analytical querying / exploration.
-[Here are some of the the queries](https://github.com/lderr4/big-data-linguistics/tree/master/postgres).
+[Here are some of the queries](https://github.com/lderr4/big-data-linguistics/tree/master/postgres).
 #### 11. Github Repository
 This repository is used to push code to the production webserver and run the frontend and backend containers.
 #### 12. Production Database (RDS)